golemfactory/golem-docs/src/pages/docs/creators/dapps/creating-golem-dapps.md

 {"mongo": {"local_tcp_proxy_address": "localhost:8080"}}
 ```

 Using a generic TCP proxy enables connections to all kinds of TCP-based services.
-You can use it to connect directly to a database, an SSH server or other kinds of services.
+You can use it to connect directly to a database, an SSH server, or other kinds of services.
 This may be useful for debugging purposes or maybe because running a database on a provider that you connect to from the outside is exactly what you want to use Golem Deploy framework for.

 ### Running commands on the remote nodes

-While developing, testing or just using your app, it may happen that you’ll want to access a shell or execute additional commands on the deployed service nodes.
+While developing, testing, or just using your app, you might want to access a shell or execute additional commands on the deployed service nodes.
 Dapp-manager’s `exec` command serves exactly this purpose.

 #### Usage